PCT section E, mile 454 – 518, Agua Dulce to Hiker town

 I’ve been very fortunate till now and have never had to hike with nagging pain.
 Shoulder pressure may be, sore tired feet at the end of a long day, but nothing that didn’t resolve with a night’s rest.
 On a long steep downhill, loaded down with water weight, my aging knee decided it had more than enough.
 Inflammation, swelling and pain that screamed for relief.
 Drugs and a slower pace softened the sensation but the truth is, my mind had to focus on managing pain while hiking and this pushed my experience of my surroundings to the background.
 My empathy for people living with chronic pain has grown with leaps and bounds.

 When you’re focused on pain you meet others in pain.
 Lots of hikers are in pain!
-And then there those bouncy strong legs that pass you by, doing a 30-mile day effortlessly it seems.
+And then there are those bouncy strong legs that pass you by, doing a 30-mile day effortlessly.
 Life isn’t fair and pain distribution isn’t equal among people.

 And so I will cut my planned hike a bit short to do the wiser thing and take the knee home for some rest and healing.
 But first I want to walk the only flat 17 miles on the PCT: the L.A. aqua-duct, where L.A.’s water coming from the Mojave flows under your feet, and where fierce winds can blow in this corner of the desert proper.
 The weather gods are blessing me with cool temperatures…